Sparse Suffix and LCP Array: Simple, Direct, Small, and Fast: Main Algorithm

 For every group member, a KR fingerprint is computed.
 After the one-time pre-processing of $T$ in $\cO(n)$ time, the KR fingerprint of a length-$k$ substring can be computed in $\cO(\min \{k, n/s\})$ time (Lemma~\ref{lem:KRF}).
 In the first $\log s$ iterations, the cost is $\cO(n/s)$, so the total cost of these iterations is $\cO((bn/s)\log s)$.
 After $\log s$ iterations, the length $k$ of the substring whose KR fingerprint is computed is $k < n/2^{\log s} = n/s$ and so the total cost of all remaining iterations is $bn/s + bn/(2s) + bn/(4s) + \cdots +b= \cO(bn/s)$.
 Thus the total cost of computing all KR fingerprints is $\cO(n + (bn/s) \log s)$.

-Every group member has its KR fingerprint taken and added to a hash table supporting constant worst-case operations with high probability~\cite{DBLP:conf/focs/ArbitmanNS10}.
+Every group member has its KR fingerprint taken and added to a hash table supporting constant worst-case operations with high probability~\cite{Iceberg,DBLP:conf/focs/ArbitmanNS10}.
 Afterwards, all members from the hash table are re-added to the groups; for every KR fingerprint collision a new group is created with its respective members, and all other members are re-added to the original group.
 The number of newly created groups is at most half the number of members in the original group, as every new group has to contain at least two members.
-So other than the fingerprinting, all operations for a single member are performed in constant time with high probability, meaning that the total time for every iteration is $\cO(b\log n)=\cO((bn/s) \log s)$.\footnote{If this is not the case, we output incorrect arrays deliberately to ensure that our algorithm is Monte Carlo.}
+So other than the fingerprinting, all operations for a single member are performed in constant time with high probability,\footnote{If this is not the case, we output incorrect arrays deliberately to ensure that our algorithm is Monte Carlo.} meaning that the total time for every iteration is $\cO(b\log n)=\cO((bn/s) \log s)$.